square/eslint-plugin-square/docs/rules/no-translation-key-interpolation.md

 # no-translation-key-interpolation

-:fire: The `"extends": "plugin:square/ember"` property in a configuration file enables this rule.
+🔥 The `"extends": "plugin:square/ember"` property in a configuration file enables this rule.

 Using string interpolation for constructing translation keys makes it difficult to search for them to determine where and if they are used.